-Leominster Primary School will engage in the teaching of RE through the implementation of The Herefordshire Agreed Syllabus 2020-2025.
-The Syllabus is beginning to be taught throughout the school (alongside The Herefordshire Agreed Syllabus 2015-2020) but will be used fully from September 2021.
+Leominster Primary School will engage in the teaching of RE implementation of The Herefordshire Agreed Syllabus 2020-2025.

+Syllabus is now being taught throughout the school with assistance from the Understanding Christianity scheme of work.

 Principle Aim

 The principal aim of religious education is to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.